 Student Employment and Professional Development

-Students are a vital part of the Tufts University Art Gallery's
+are a vital part of the Tufts University Art Gallery's staffing.
+Several

-given preference, whenever feasible.
-Student interested in working in the museum field, or the art world more broadly speaking, receive
+Work-study students are given preference, whenever feasible.
+Students

+interested in working in the museum field, or the art world more broadly speaking,

 be involved in one or more of the following opportunities:

-The Tufts University Art Gallery trains and employs 12+ students
+The Tufts University Art Gallery trains and employs approximately 15 students

-staff the front desk, conduct visitor surveys, help facilitate
+front desk, conduct visitor surveys, help facilitate events and receptions,

-Each year two M.A. students in art history are selected to
+Each year one M.A. student in art history is selected to

-work as paid graduate assistants at the Art Gallery.
-Responsibilities
+work as paid graduate curatorial assistant at the Tufts University

-exhibition with the Gallery Director.
-Preference is given to
+co-curating an exhibition with the Gallery Director.
+Preference is given

-world and an interest in/experience with contemporary art.
-Graduate
+world and an interest in and/or experience with contemporary art.

 conducted the last week of August.
 To apply, send a letter of